 We have a detailed communications plan for new students during their first 100 days of training and a process for tracking where they are in that communications plan.
 We know when we’ll be calling them, and what we’ll be checking in with them about at each touch point.
 The “First 100 Days Plan” is one of the most important pieces of our retention strategy for our schools.

-This week’s challenge: Think about how you communicate with your students during their first 100 days of training.
+This month’s challenge: Think about how you communicate with your students during their first 100 days of training.
 Are you making a connection and building a relationship with them and/or their parents or can you do more?